gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 These steps are adapted from [George Pólya](https://en.wikipedia.org/wiki/George_P%C3%B3lya) a 20th century mathematician who wrote a book called [How to solve it](https://www.adasbooks.com/book/9780691164076) about how to go about solving math problems.

-## Sample Problem
+### Sample Problem

 We will walk through the steps of solving a problem using the following sample problem:

-*Write a function called `minimum_sub_list_length` that takes in a list of positive numbers and a positive integer.*
+*Write a function called `zero_sum_subarray` that takes in a list of integers.*

-*It should return the minimum length of a contiguous sublist of the given input list which adds up to the given integer.*
+*The function should return a 2D list where the outer list contains all contiguous subsequences within the given list that add up to zero.*

-## Understand The Problem
+### Understand the Problem

 When we look at a given problem we need to understand what our code is expected to do.
-Without solid understanding of our requirements we might write code which does not fully address the problem or even write a solution to a different problem entirely!
+Without solid understanding of our requirements, we might write code which does not fully address the problem or even write a solution to a different problem entirely!

-### User Stories

-With an industry problem, this may involve talking to "customers," which could be company clients, or members of our or another team which will use the code.
-It could also involve talking through requirements with the team or a product manager.
-This typically involves writing [*user stories*](https://www.atlassian.com/agile/project-management/user-stories) which are a set of requirements for a given problem.
-These user stories are often written in a language called *use case* which is a set of requirements for a given use case.

-For example, a user story might be:

-* As a user, I want to be able to click on a button to add a new item to my shopping cart in order to assemble an order.

-Typically user stories are written in the template:

-* As a `<type of end user>` I want to be able to `<some sort of action>` in order to `<some kind of outcome>`.

-This may also include a longer-term goal such as the above assembling of an order.

-**Why do we need user stories?**

-These user stories allow us to assemble requirements to meet the needs of the end user and ensure that we know what our code must do focusing on end-user needs.

-### Interview Problems
+#### Interview Problems

-In an interview problem like the above, we need to carefully examine the question and ask the interviewer followup questions to make sure we understand what is expected.
+In an interview problem like `zero_sum_subarray`, we need to carefully examine the question and ask the interviewer follow-up questions to make sure we understand what is expected.

-In this interview problem we can examine the language and figure out that we need to:
+In this interview problem we can examine the problem statement and figure out that we need to:

-* Write a function named `minimum_sub_list_length`
+* Write a function named `zero_sum_subarray`
-* The function should take in a list of positive numbers and an integer as parameters
+* The function should take in a list of integers
-* The function should find the smallest length of a contiguous sublist of the given list which adds up to the given integer
+* The function should find all contiguous subsequences in the given list which add up to zero

-The 1st two points are clear, but the third is a little more tricky.
+The first two points are relatively clear, but the third is a little more tricky.
 We need to understand some of the terminology used in the problem.
 Using Google or your own knowledge answer the following.

 ### !challenge

 * type: paragraph
 * id: f0a7b426-d097-4ae6-a25a-2a0567ef46d9
-* title: What do sublist and contiguous mean?
+* title: What do contiguous, subsequence, and 2D list mean?

 ##### !question

 Explain the meaning of the following terms:

 * contiguous
+* subsequence
-* sublist
+* 2D list

 Feel free to look up the terms in [Google](https://www.google.com/) or use other resources.